annadcunningham/rational-design/README.md

 3. For each homologous peptide pair:
     - Blast to get other proteins that contain that peptide (exclude putative and fragment proteins)
-        TODO: Allow peptides that are not exactly the same, for long peptides
     - Calculate the conservation of that peptide in that protein across the list of organisms
     - Make a heatmap showing the 10 proteins with the most conserved